IamKAIF/AI_Virtual_Painter/README.md

 # AI_Virtual_Painter

-AI Virtual Painter is project developed using python and is divided into two parts:
+AI Virtual Painter is a project developed using python and is divided into two parts:

 ### 1. Hand tracking: